Wodan58/Joy/README.md

 history.
 It proves that the language and the implementation was not done over night.
 In fact, according to this [interview](http://archive.vector.org.uk/art10000350) the implementation in C was started in 1995.
+And according to the [bibliography](https://wodan58.github.io/joybibl.html) the first papers about Joy date back to 1994.

 Build instructions
 ------------------